 1. Covered Transactions.

 [Define the Covered Transactions.]

 2. TPM.

 {Note: If appropriate, adapt language from the following examples.}

 [The Tested Party is]

 • CUP Method

 The TPM is the comparable uncontrolled price (CUP) method.
 The Arm's Length Range of the price charged for is between and per unit.

 • CUT Method

 The TPM is the CUT Method.
 The Arm's Length Range of the royalty charged for the license of is between % and % of [Taxpayer's, Foreign Participants', or other specified party's] Net Sales Revenue.
 [Insert definition of net sales revenue or other royalty base.]

 • Resale Price Method (RPM)

 The TPM is the resale price method (RPM).
-The Tested Party's Gross Margin for any APA Year is defined as follows: the Tested Party's gross profit divided by its sales revenue (as those terms are defined in Treasury Regulations sections 1.482-5(d)(1) and (2)) for that APA Year.
+The Tested Party's Gross Margin for any APA Year is defined as follows: the Tested Party's gross profit divided by its sales revenue (as those terms are defined in Treasury Regulations section 1.482-5(d)(1) and (2)) for that APA Year.
 The Arm's Length Range is between% and%, and the Median of the Arm's Length Range is%.

 • Cost Plus Method

 The TPM is the cost plus method.
-The Tested Party's Cost Plus Markup is defined as follows for any APA Year: the Tested Party's ratio of gross profit to production costs (as those terms are defined in Treasury Regulations sections 1.482-3(d)(1) and (2)) for that APA Year.
-The Arm's Length Range is between% and%, and the Median of the Arm's Length Range is%.
+The Tested Party's Cost Plus Markup is defined as follows for any APA Year: the Tested Party's ratio of gross profit to production costs (as those terms are defined in Treasury Regulations section 1.482-3(d)(1) and (2)) for that APA Year.
+The Arm's Length Range is between